Psychotherapy Commission

 • Images of Pastoral Care

 Trainer Marion Williams brings not only expertise in counseling and theology but also creative methods for learning.
-Her course incorporates expressive arts —accessible drawing and meditation techniques that allow participants to explore spiritual care in fresh and engaging ways.
+Her course incorporates a creative approach to pastoral care -- accessible drawing and meditation techniques that allow participants to explore spiritual care in fresh and engaging ways.

 This course is delivered online and registration is now open.
 Tuition is $600.
 To complete your registration, contact Marion Williams to receive the required code.